General Guidelines

 Service Animals

 The library welcomes service animals, and service animals are permitted in any area of the library where members of the public are permitted to go.
 Trainers are also permitted to accompany service animals in training in the library.
 Members of the public may only enter the library with an animal if it is a service animal that provides accommodation under the Americans with Disabilities Act.
-Under the ADA, a service animal has been individually trained to do work or perform tasks for an individual with a disability.
+Under the ADA, a service animal is a dog (or, in some cases, a miniature horse) that has been individually trained to do work or perform tasks for an individual with a disability.
 The animal must be trained to take a specific action to assist the person with a disability, and the task(s) performed must be directly related to the disability.

 If it is not obvious that the animal brought into the library is a service animal, a staff member may ask the following questions: